 Seborrhea of the scalp causes dandruff, which appears as loose, white flakes of skin that may itch.
-Seborrhea on other areas of the body can produce patches of skin that are red, greasy, or scaly.
+Seborrhea on other areas of the body can produce patches of skin that are red and scaly.

 Cradle cap in infants appears as crusty yellow or brown scales on the scalp.
 This scaling can also be found on the eyelids, around the nose, and in the groin, and may itch.
 Scratching may cause additional inflammation in the area and may cause breaks in the skin, which can lead to mild infections or bleeding.

 Seborrheic dermatitis occurs most often in infants younger than 3 months old and in adults between the ages of 30 and 60.
 It is more common in men than in women.

 Seborrheic dermatitis can have many different causes.
 Hormones may play a role.
 A yeast called Malassezia, which is normally present on the skin, may overgrow and cause skin problems.